 It is important to note that many non-U.S. universities and hospitals are state-owned and run, thus making employees of these entities “foreign officials” for purposes of the Act.

-For additional guidance in analyzing the Act or considering specific payments or gifts, please visit the Restricted Activities section of the International Toolkit or contact the Office of General Counsel.
+For additional guidance in analyzing the Act or considering specific payments or gifts, please visit the Anti-Bribery Laws section of the International Toolkit or contact the Office of General Counsel.

 The U.S. Foreign Corrupt Practices Act will apply to a gift (i.e. something of value) to a foreign official or political party if the gift is made to obtain influence, induce an action, or obtain an advantage.
 Clearly, this prohibition will apply to all governmental officials; in addition, it will apply to employees of state-run universities, hospitals and other entities who are likely to be considered “foreign officials” for purposes of this law.
 Click here to read more about this topic.